apache/cordova-docs/docs/en/edge/guide/platforms/win8/index.md

 # Windows 8 Installation Guide

-This guide shows how to set up your SDK development environment to deploy Cordova apps for Windows 8.
-See the following for more detailed platform-specific information:
+This section shows how to set up your SDK environment to deploy Cordova apps for Windows 8.
+You need to install Visual Studio, the Windows SDK, regardless of whether you want to use the cross-platform Cordova CLI for development, or a narrower set of platform-centered command-line tools.
+For a comparison of the two development paths, see the Overview.
+For details on each, see The Command-Line Interface and the Android Development Guide.

-* Upgrading Windows 8
-* Windows 8 Development Guide

-The command-line tools above refer to versions prior to Cordova 3.0.
-See The Command-line Interface for information about the current interface.
+__NOTE__:
 Microsoft deprecated the name _Metro-style apps_ in Windows 8 and Windows RT.
 MSDN now refers to this type of app as a _Windows Store_ app, and this guide follows that convention.
 Also, in this guide